Future Days (The Last of Us): Critical response

-Critics praised Catherine O'Hara's performance for portraying vulnerability underlying her placidity, particularly in light of her comedic reputation.
+Critics praised Catherine O'Hara's performance for portraying vulnerability underlying her placidity.

 "Future Days" has an approval rating of 97% on review aggregator Rotten Tomatoes based on 31 reviews, with an average rating of 8.7 out of 10.
 The website's critical consensus reads "Pedro Pascal and Bella Ramsey once again prove to be an unyielding life-force in ... the Season 2 opener which lights an unshakable fire".
 Critics considered it a strong opening chapter which largely serves to establish the remainder of the season, and USA Todays Kelly Lawler found the opening episodes' engaging pace reminiscent of the first season.
-IGNs Simon Cardy lauded Mazin's direction, which Engadgets Nathan Ingraham felt "paid tribute to the game in some lovely ways", particularly in the party scene's opening shot.
+IGNs Simon Cardy lauded Mazin's direction, which Engadgets Nathan Ingraham considered a nice tribute to the game, particularly in the party scene's opening shot.
 CBRs Katie Doll considered the wide shots of Jackson "a love letter" to the team who created it, praising Mazin and Sereda's focus on its scope.

-Critics praised Pascal and Ramsey's performances and yearned for more shared scenes between them.
-Ramsey's portrayal of Ellie was commended for their charm, though some felt unconvinced that they embodied the five-year time jump.
+Critics praised Pascal and Ramsey's performances and wanted more shared scenes between them.
+Ramsey's portrayal of Ellie was commended for their charm, though Kotakus Kenneth Shepard felt unconvinced that they embodied the five-year time jump.
 Pascal was lauded for his subtle nuance in portraying Joel's frustration and sadness, particularly in his scene with O'Hara, which The A.V.
 Clubs Caroline Siede considered "perhaps Pascal's finest acting work to date".
 TechRadars Tom Power felt "each new actor fits their character like a glove".
-Several reviewers enjoyed O'Hara's portrayal of vulnerability underlying her placidity, particularly in light of her comedic work on The Studio airing simultaneously; she was nominated for Guest Actress in a Drama Series at the 77th Primetime Creative Arts Emmy Awards.
+Reviewers enjoyed O'Hara's portrayal of vulnerability and mania underlying her placidity, and Vultures Keith Phipps enjoyed her dramatic performance in light of her comedic work on The Studio airing simultaneously; she was nominated for Guest Actress in a Drama Series at the 77th Primetime Creative Arts Emmy Awards.
 Dever's performance was praised for her emotionality and ferocity despite her brief appearance, and Mazino and Merced's work was commended; Esquires Brady Langmann felt the latter "bursts from the screen" and considered her the standout.